-There has also been an increase in the number of accidents.
+There has also been an increase in the number of collisions.
 Meanwhile, government investment in cycling infrastructure has been piecemeal at best.

 Where cycling lanes are available, they are rarely segregated and often used by cars, taxis, and lorries for parking and deliveries.

 In the first part of a planned series on cycling safety in Ireland, we want to take a look at accident blackspots around the country.

 HELP US INVESTIGATE

 We want to find out where the most dangerous roads and junctions for cyclists are located across Ireland.